-The Notice of Commencement is a highly important document for Florida property owners as well as the construction professionals who work for them.
+The Notice of Commencement in Florida is a highly important document for property owners as well as the construction professionals who work for them.

 In certain states like Florida, filing a Notice of Commencement is a legal requirement for property owners, and failing to do so may result in serious and costly consequences.
 Without a Notice of Commencement, property owners may end up paying their contractors and material suppliers double.